pranavg009/Apartmental_Rental_Agreement_Red_Flag-/README.md

 - Expand the reference knowledge base with real state-level tenancy rules (with citations).
 - Add downloadable audio (MP3) export of the summary for offline listening, using a server-side TTS library, as an alternative to the browser-based Web Speech API.

----

-## 12. Team Member Names

-_Add team member names here._

----

-## Responsible Use Notice

-This is an educational project.
-Risk labels are based on general/common-practice norms and are not a substitute for legal advice.
-Always verify against your local tenancy law and consult a qualified professional before signing or acting on any rental agreement.